anetzone/Stone-HUB-Website/README.md

 # stone-hub-website
 This is a website where you can share your Stone HUB projects with the community.<br />
-Based off of PenguinMod/PenguinMod-Home.<br />
+Based off of Snail IDE/Snail IDE.<br />

 # building instructions
 npm i --force<br />